 - Junior guard/forward Lucky Jones is going to need to continue to excel on the road.
 Jones is averaging just under 20 points per game over his last three road games (18.7).
 He has also scored at least 24 points in two of those games, and while he struggled with his shot against Youngstown St., he pulled in a season-high 11 rebounds.
 Both Anderson and Jones are going to have to make whoever guards them (point guard Marcus Smart, guard Markel Brown, and forward Le'Bryan Nash) work on the defensive end in an effort to take a little wind out of their sails on offense.

 - The Cowboys will deny RMU players the ball and look to create turnovers.
-If OSU plays a lot of UTL/OTL closed-stance M2M defense, perhaps it will open up opportunities for players to cut back-door and flatten-out the defense while playing with a man advantage in those situations.
-Robert Morris is going to have be strong with the ball, and make sure they don't allow the pressure to force them well beyond the three-point line to receive passes and initiate offense.
+If OSU plays a lot of UTL/OTL closed stance man-to-man defense, perhaps it will open up opportunities for players to cut back door and flatten the defense while playing with a man advantage in those situations.
+Robert Morris is going to have to be strong with the ball, and make sure they don't allow the pressure to force them well beyond the three-point line to receive passes and initiate offense.

 It would be really shocking if the Colonials upset the Cowboys.
 With that said, if they stick to their game plan, they'll give themselves a chance.
 It isn't about incorporating a bunch of new wrinkles, or changing any of their philosophies.
 It's about attention to detail, and as head coach Toole put it, "Simple decisions are usually the best kind."
 RMU just has to play their game, albeit at the highest of levels, in order to be competitive against OSU tomorrow night.